Maximinodotpy/Gitdown/readme.txt

 = 🎈 Easy to use =

-Setting Gitdown up to work with your Repository and Glob Pattern takes only little time and can be easily changed at any time.
+Setting Gitdown up to work with your Repository and Glob Pattern takes only a little time and can be easily changed at any time.

 = 🔨 Customization =